Navigation

 Symptoms of indigestion

 The term indigestion refers to lots of different symptoms.
-If you have indigestion, you may have all of these symptoms or just a few:
+If you have indigestion, you may have all these symptoms or just a few:

-• pain, fullness or discomfort in your upper abdomen
+• pain, fullness, or discomfort in your upper abdomen

 • a burning feeling in your chest (heartburn)